 - The most effective proven method of intervention to reduce the incidence of and deaths from invasive cervical cancer is through regular screening (cervical cancer screen test) and treatment.

-- Most common cancer for Aboriginal and Torres Strait Islander women.
+- Most common cancer for Aboriginal and Torres Strait Islander females.

-- Rates of screening (mammograms) are lower in Aboriginal and Torres Strait Islander women compared to non-Indigenous women.
+- Rates of screening (mammograms) are lower in Aboriginal and Torres Strait Islander women compared to non-Indigenous.